Ani-D22/sqlAssignment/sql_assignment_1.md

 ```
 SELECT
-	count(o.order_id) as total_order,
-	hour(o.STATUS_DATETIME) as hour
-from order_status o
+	COUNT(O.ORDER_ID) AS TOTAL_ORDER,
+	HOUR(O.STATUS_DATETIME) AS HOUR
+FROM
+	ORDER_STATUS O
+WHERE
+	O.STATUS_DATETIME
+		BETWEEN '2024-10-28 00:00:01'
-where o.STATUS_DATETIME  between '2024-10-28 00:00:01' and '2024-10-28 23:59:59'
+			AND '2024-10-28 23:59:59'
-and o.status_id = 'ORDER_COMPLETED'
+	AND O.STATUS_ID = 'ORDER_COMPLETED'
-group by hour order by hour;
+GROUP BY HOUR
+ORDER BY HOUR;
 ```

 **Output:**